-All barrier devices requiring a prescription, fitting, insertion (includes IUD placement immediately after delivery), or removal are paid at the preventive rate when you see a network provider or use a network pharmacy.
+All barrier devices requiring a prescription, fitting, insertion (includes IUD placement immediately after delivery), or removal are paid at the preventive rate when you see a preferred or participating provider or use a network pharmacy.
 Barrier devices requiring a prescription or fitting include intrauterine devices (IUDs), diaphragms, and cervical caps.